Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Traffic-MoE Architecture

-\emph{\textbf{2) Specialized Experts for Heterogeneous Patterns.}} Simultaneously, a bank of $N$ specialized experts $\{E_e\}_{e=1}^N$ is established to handle diverse traffic patterns.
-A routing network computes a probability distribution over these experts, selecting the Top-$k$ most relevant experts to process each token.
+\emph{\textbf{Specialized Experts for Heterogeneous Patterns.}} Simultaneously, $N$ specialized experts $\{E_e\}_{e=1}^N$ are established to handle diverse traffic patterns.
+A routing network computes a probability distribution over these experts, selecting the Top-$k$ relevant experts to process each token.
 The routing scores $\boldsymbol{S}^{(l)}$ and the sparse routing weights $\widetilde{\boldsymbol{S}}^{(l)}$ are computed as:

 where $\boldsymbol{W}_\ast \in \mathbb{R}^{d \times N}$ projects the input into the expert embedding space, $\boldsymbol{S}^{(l)} \in \mathbb{R}^{T \times N}$ contains per-token logits over experts, and $\widetilde{\boldsymbol{S}}^{(l)} \in \mathbb{R}^{T \times N}$ is a sparse routing matrix in which only the top-$k$ entries per token (per row) are retained and the remaining entries are set to zero.
 This sparse routing mechanism ensures that, for each token, only a small number of experts are activated according to the current traffic semantics.
 The output of the sparse branch is the weighted sum of the activated experts: